 - That your workplace practices are compliant with ISO standards

 ISO audits have a clear purpose: they help assess your progress and evaluate your internal procedures.
 An internal audit process is valuable not only to ensure ISO compliance but also to keep track of your operations.
 This way, you can continuously figure out what does and doesn’t work, undertake corrective actions, and optimize your workflow.
-Implementing standardized systems and making sure they are maintained will save you time and money in the long run, and create an efficient business.
+Implement standardized systems and maintain them to save time and money in the long run, creating an efficient business.

 Depending what your business is trying to achieve, you will seek out different ISO standards.
 For example, if you want to reassure business partners of your data security measures, you’ll want to pass an ISO 27001 audit.
 And if, like many businesses, you are beginning to pay more attention to sustainability, ISO 50001 would be the standard to meet.